 There is no "gold standard" to assess pain in animals.
 Many scoring methods that include physiologic and behavioral variables have been published, but few have been validated.
 Most veterinary pain scales rely on the recognition and/or interpretation of some behavior and are subject to some degree of variability among observers.
-Pain scales based on the presence or absence of species-specific behaviors, and that minimize the interpretation of those behaviors, are likely to be more accurate than generic scales that rely heavily on subjective assessment and interpretation.
+Pain scales based on the presence or absence of species-specific behaviors, which minimize the interpretation of those behaviors, are likely to be more accurate than generic scales that rely heavily on subjective assessment and interpretation.

-Behavioral changes indicative of pain may be too subtle or take too long to recognize under routine clinical situations in both large and small animals.
-Sporadic observation of animal behavior may not reveal signs of pain.
-Except in the most severe circumstances, signs of pain may be “masked” by behavior that is stereotypical of the species being observed.
+Behavioral changes indicative of pain may be too subtle to detect under routine clinical situations in both large and small animals.
+With the exception of severe circumstances, clinical signs of pain may be masked by behavior that is stereotypical of the species being observed.
 For instance, dogs may wag their tails and greet observers despite being in pain.
-Flock animals, such as sheep, may be startled when an observer approaches and attempt to conceal signs of pain by staying bunched up with the rest of the flock.
+Flock animals, such as sheep, may be startled when an observer approaches and attempt to conceal pain by staying bunched up within the rest of the flock.

 The Canine Brief Pain Inventory, which is based on the human Brief Pain Inventory, also has been validated for canine bone cancer.
 A thorough history and physical examination are integral to the evaluation.
-Evaluating the degree of lameness and sensitivity to manipulation are also critically important when assessing chronic orthopedic pain and pain of spinal origin.
+Evaluating the extent of lameness and sensitivity to manipulation are critically important when assessing chronic orthopedic pain and pain of spinal origin.
 A comprehensive neurologic examination must be included for complete assessment and accurate diagnosis of any chronic pain syndrome.
-Lastly, response to therapy, such as increased activity after administering an NSAID, may provide important diagnostic information regarding the role of pain in behavioral changes.
+Lastly, response to treatment, such as increased activity after administering an NSAID, may provide important diagnostic information regarding the role of pain in behavioral changes.